Spherical two-distance sets and eigenvalues of signed graphs: Graph eigenvalue multiplicity argument

 \begin{proof}[Proof of \cref{thm:main}\ref{thm:main-lambda-1}] Because $\lambda = 1$ and $p \ge 2$, we have $k(\lambda) = 2$ and $q = \max(1, p/2) = p/2$.
 Thus \cref{thm:upper-bound} gives

 \cref{prop:kp-lower-bound} implies that $k_p(1) \ge p/(p-1)$.
 To see that $p/(p-1)$ can be achieved for $k_p(1)$, consider the all-negative complete signed graph $K_p^\pm$ on $p$ vertices.
 Clearly $\chi(K_p^\pm) = p$.
-Since the smallest eigenvalue of $K_p$ is $-1$ with multiplicity $p-1$, the largest eigenvalue of $K_p^\pm$ is $1$ with multiplicity $p-1$.
+Since the smallest eigenvalue of the complete unsigned graph $K_p$ is $-1$ with multiplicity $p-1$, the largest eigenvalue of $K_p^\pm$ is $1$ with multiplicity $p-1$.
 Now \cref{prop:lower-bound} provides a lower bound that matches \cref{eqn:pd-plus-o1} up to an additive constant. \end{proof}